The Garden Hotline

 For over 20 years, the Garden Hotline educators have been providing information and guidance at no cost to home gardeners and landscape professionals.
 Our goal is to educate the public on ways to reduce waste, conserve water and other natural resources, and minimize the use of chemicals in your garden, landscape and yard, while creating a healthier environment and community.
 Call us with your gardening questions!

 9 a.m.-5 p.m.

-See the Garden Hotline website for brochures, seasonal tips, and more.
+Contact us at the Garden Hotline website to ask questions or to find for brochures, seasonal tips and more.

 Find out about gardening tips this month in our garden almanac.

 Our staff is a team of professional horticulturalists and educators with experience and expertise in:

 Natural lawn care practices

 ...and much, much more!